 Does the question remind you of your school days?
 RED light signals to STOP, YELLOW to GO SLOW and GREEN to GO.
-With maths, grammar, and scientific formulas, the traffic signal lights were are taught to us in school.
+With maths, grammar, and scientific formulas, the traffic signal lights were are also taught to us in our schools.
 However, by the time we get our driving licence, the learnings about traffic lights are long forgotten.
 This is evident if you happen to spend some time observing the chaos at any busy traffic signal in your city.

 There are 3 types of people in India.

 - People who follow traffic signals based ON CONDITIONS

 Let me explain each of the category above in detail and suggest you how to spot and deal with them.

 On a traffic signal, these people are easy to spot.

 They are experts in JUMPING red lights and they do this very confidently.
 They pass the red light as if the traffic signal never existed at all.
 Or if they happen to slow down or stop, you will find them looking left and right then zooming off.